10 Signs You Have a Water Leak in Your Home

 Sometimes it will peel away one long strip when it is still quite wet.
 Other times, if it has had time to dry, you may find that the paint blisters and cracks leaving the wall in flakes.

-Both are signs that you need to investigate the underlying problem.
+Both are signs that you need to investigate the underlying problem; moreover, let us help you find out what solution is best for your home.

 7. Poor Water Pressure

 Do you find that when you shower or try to pour a glass of water, the water pressure is weaker?
-Many put this off as a sign that there is a fault somewhere in the mains, out in the street.
+Many put this off as a sign that there is a fault somewhere in the mains; for instance, out in the street.

 However, it can also be a sign that you are experiencing a leak on your property.
 If the water pressure continues to be a problem over a long period of time, speak to your water company.

-If they do not know of any leaks in your area, it is time to check inside your property bounds.
+If they do not know of any leaks in your area then it’s time to check inside your property bounds.

 8. Sagging Ceiling